department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Round1_Usability/research-plan.md

 ### Research questions
 This research will help us answer:
-- Will Veterans understand the concept of the health apartment?
+- Will Veterans understand the concept of the health apartment as shown in this design?
 - How would Veterans expect to get to the health apartment?
 - What would they expect to see in their health apartment if they were logged in?
 Not logged in?
-- What are the most important things that folks access/need related to their health or their health benefits?
+- Will Veterans be able to accomplish the main health tasks related to appointments, secure messaging, pharmacy, and medical records with this design?
 - What is the Veteran perception of how the health apartment would fit into how they manage their health at the VA?

 ### Hypothesis
 - Veterans will easily understand the idea of a centralized place where they can access their VA medical information
 - Veterans will expect a personalized experience if logged in, such as their specific prescriptions, appointments, or information relevant to their care
-- Veterans will understand the idea of MHV information that is accessible via VA.gov
+- Veterans will be able to accomplish a variety of health tasks as designed in this prototype

 ## Method
 We use conduct remote moderated usability studies using a high fidelity Sketch prototype.
 This round of research is focused on the laptop/desktop experience.
 Future rounds of research will explore mobile versions of the prototype.